gohyenther/student-fuzzer/README.md

 Several example bugs are included in the `examples` directory.
 To run the fuzzer on an example bug, copy e.g. `examples/0/bug.py` to the base directory of this repository before running the fuzzer with the command above.

+My own bug program can be found in the directory examples/my own bug/bug.py